Gioxaa/roblox_hwidkey/README.md

 ```
 Outputs JSON describing the validation result.

+## Discord Bot (Optional)
+Set up the bot if you want to manage licenses from Discord:
+1. Fill the Discord-related variables in `.env` and set `INCLUDE_DISCORD_BOT=true`.
+2. `DISCORD_TOKEN`: Bot token from the Discord Developer Portal.
+3. `DISCORD_CLIENT_ID`: Application ID.
+Optional `DISCORD_GUILD_ID` registers commands instantly in a single guild.
+4. `ISSUER_BASE_URL`: Base URL to reach this API (for example `http://localhost:4000`).
+5. `ISSUER_BASIC_USER` / `ISSUER_BASIC_PASS`: Credentials the bot will send to `/issue` and `/revoke` (can match the admin account).
+6. Run the bot alongside the API: `npm run bot`.

+Commands are slash based with modals for input:
+- `/issue`: Opens a modal requesting HWID, TTL, plan, and note.
+The bot replies ephemerally with the license metadata and a button to reveal the full token (cached for five minutes).
+- `/revoke`: Modal for the license JTI, then revokes and logs.
+- `/status`: Modal for JTI to display whether the license is active or revoked.

 ## Logs & Persistence
 - Revoked IDs: `data/revoked.json` (sorted array, updated atomically)
 - Issuance log: `data/logs/issued.jsonl`